Make the most of autumn fruit with these whole grain pear muffins full of ginger and vanilla.

 Pear Muffins

-Whole grain and naturally sweetened these pear muffins are an ideal way to start the day.
+Whole grain and naturally sweetened these juicy pear muffins are an ideal way to start the day.

 Ingredients